 Slightly away from the sometimes bustling village centre is Culto on Stainbeck Road.
 The double-fronted restaurant has great Italian food available for takeaway too, and easily caters to vegans, and other dietary requirements.
 If you like a deliciously sloppy fully-loaded vegan pizza this is the place for you!

 And after one of those long walks along the Meanwood Valley Trail, the Myrtle Tavern will see your Sunday afternoon out in traditional cosy pub style, with a selection of ales and traditional English pub food.
 Events at the Myrtle prove so popular that their Bonfire Night event sold out, and Breakfast With Santa sold out barely into November

-Meanwood village is also home to Hana Matsuri, Albert’s, Rolette, Maria’s and Hungry Bear – each as different as the next.
+Meanwood village is also home to Hana Matsuri, Rollette and Maria’s – each as different as the next.

 The green spaces running through Meanwood make for great days out in themselves.
 Think long walks, challenging runs, or miles of cycling – Woodhouse Ridge leads to the Meanwood Valley Trail, which passes the disused Seven Arches Aqueduct and heads for Golden Acre Park.
 Eventually, it joins the renowned Dales Way.

 During summer, Meanwood Park is filled with dog walkers, picnickers and all sorts of people escaping the bustle of Headingley or the city centre.
 A Leeds City Council property, the park sits on the Meanwood Valley Trail, has a nature reserve and a café, tennis courts, bowling green, basketball court and children’s playground.
 Events run by independent groups around the park and along the Ridge have included bat watching, orienteering and foraging.